The 7 managers with the best points per game record in Prem history

 4. Antonio Conte

 There aren’t many managers who get the eternal glory of finishing their career at the top – Ferguson is one of those.
-When he stepped down as Man Utd manager in 2013, the Scotsman did so by receiving his 13th Premier League winner’s medal.
+When he stepped down as Manchester United manager in 2013, the Scotsman did so receiving his 13th Premier League winner’s medal.

 Luckily for fans of the Red Devils, we don’t need to go over what has happened since his departure.
 Just enjoy the memories of all those victories and Ferguson’s 2.16 points per game.